danieldrasdo/myStarterKit/README.md

 2. The sass/js files within the `_src` directory are the files used while developing.
 3. Open `index.html` and update the `title`.
 4. The both the `assets/` directory and `index.html` are used in production.

-\* *You may need to use `sudo npm install`.
-Also, it may take a bit to install the devDependencies.*